Jyutping: Jyutping input method

-The Jyutping method (粵拼輸入法) refers to a family of input methods based on the Jyutping romanization system.

-The Jyutping method allows a user to input Chinese characters by entering the Jyutping romanization of a Chinese character (with or without tone, depending on the system) and then presenting the user with a list of possible characters with that pronunciation.
+A Jyutping input method allows a user to type Chinese characters by entering their Jyutping romanization (with or without tone, depending on the system) and then presenting the user with a list of possible characters with that pronunciation.

-As of macOS Ventura, Jyutping input with Traditional Chinese now comes standard on macOS under the name "Phonetic – Cantonese".
+As of macOS Ventura and iOS 16, Jyutping input in traditional Chinese characters is a built-in functionality on Mac under the name "Phonetic – Cantonese" and on iPhone and iPad under the name "Cantonese".